Bourgeois contact structures: tightness, fillability and applications: Proof of tightness in dimension

+In fact the resulting forms are all cohomologous relative to the ends for any $\delta>0$ so that the precise value is irrelevant.
+Taking a limit as $\delta\searrow 0$, we obtain the (piecewise) description of the $\omega$-energy of \cite{BEHWZ03}.

-Let $\pi_C\co \widehat{C} \to C$ denote the collapsing map of the negative Liouvile completion onto the compact cobordism.
-Given its explicit form on the ends, the 2-form $\pi^*_C\omega_C$ naturally extends to a form $\overline{\omega}_C$ on $\overline{C}$.
-We let $\overline{\nu}$ denote the corresponding primitive.
-As the almost complex structure is cylindrical on the ends, the form $\overline{\omega}_C$ integrates non-negatively on all $J$-holomorphic curves and positively on those which are not completely contained in the cylindrical end.
-In particular, given the assumption that all Reeb orbits have infinite order in the fundamental group of the end, we deduce that the holomorphic cap must have positive symplectic area.
+As the almost complex structure is cylindrical on the ends, it is easy to check that $\mathbf{E}_{\omega}(c)$ is non-negative, and strictly positive if $c$ is not completely contained in an end.
+In particular, given the assumption that all Reeb orbits have infinite order in the fundamental group of the negative end, we deduce that the holomorphic cap cannot lie completely in the negative cylindrical end, and hence $\mathbf E_{\omega}(c) > 0$.

+By \Cref{item:sympl_form_2} of \Cref{thm:strong_cobord_bourgeois}, there is a primitive $\nu$ of $\omega_C$ on the initial cobordism that is positive along binding components.
+We remark that this primitive will not be of the form $d(e^t \lambda_-)$ near the negative end, as the cobordism is only pseudo-Liouville.
+Pulling back under the map $\pi_\delta$ that collapses each end in turn gives a primitive for $\overline \omega_\delta$ that naturally extends to the compactification given by adding $\{\infty\} \times M_{\pm}$, since it is invariant under positive translations in the $t$-direction.
+We denote the resulting primitive for $\overline \omega_\delta$ by $\overline \nu$.